pyodide/pyodide-blog/content/posts/react-in-pyodide.md

 ## Rewriting this in Python

 Let's now see what this would look like in Python.
 Let's ignore the JS part for a second; we will use the Pyodide API to proxy the JS call into Python code.
 If you are not familiar with that, you can check out the [doc page](https://pyodide.org/en/stable/usage/type-conversions.html#proxying-from-javascript-into-python) on the subject.
-Recall that `js` comes from the Pyodide API and `react` and `react-dom` were imported as `<script>` in HTML.
+Recall that `js` comes from the Pyodide API and `react` and `react-dom` were loaded with the `<script>` tag in HTML.
 Now, let's see what the Python code would look like:

 ```python
 import js